+As of December 31, 2022, the fair value of the Company's mortgage notes, secured term loans, secured revolving credit facilities, secured financings on investments in real estate debt, and unsecured revolving credit facilities was \$1.4 billion below carrying value.
 As of December 31, 2021, the fair value of the Company's mortgage notes, term loans, and secured revolving credit facilities, secured financings on investments in real estate debt, and unsecured revolving credit facilities was \$108.6 million above carrying value.
-As of December 31, 2020, the fair value of the Company's mortgage notes, term loans, and secured revolving credit facilities, secured financings on investments in real estate debt, and unsecured revolving credit facilities was \$48.6 million above carrying value.
 Fair value of the Company's indebtedness is estimated by modeling the cash flows required by the Company's debt agreements and discounting them back to the present value using an estimated market yield.
 Additionally, the Company considers current market rates and conditions by evaluating similar borrowing agreements with comparable loan-to-value ratios and credit profiles.
 The inputs used in determining the fair value of the Company's indebtedness are considered Level 3.